 WEATHER INFORMATION: This is a rain or shine event.
 To check the weather forecast for the Franklin area, visit http://bit.ly/msfweather.
 Should impending weather be deemed unsafe, attendees and vendors will be notified via the City’s Outdoor Severe Weather Warning System and an inclement weather plan will take effect.
 Guests are asked to be aware of their surroundings.

-Downtown Franklin’s 32nd annual Main Street Festival will return April 25-26,2015!
-The two-day weekend event will feature more than 200 artisans & crafters,outstanding entertainment, dedicated kids’ areas and an international food court.
+Join us for one of the most anticipated–and popular–events of the year in Williamson County!
+The two-day weekend event will feature more than 200 artisans & crafters, dynamic live entertainment for all ages, a dedicated kids’ areas and an international food court.

-The free street festival begins Saturday, from 10 a.m. to 7 p.m.
-The Fourth Avenue street dance continues until 10 p.m.
+The festivities will run Saturday from 10 a.m. to 7 p.m., with a street dance continuing until 10 p.m.
 Saturday night.
-Activities will re-open Sunday, noon to 6 p.m.
+Activities will re-open at 11 a.m. on Sunday and continue to 6 p.m.

-In addition to a juried arts and crafts show with more than 200 entries, the festival offers a special area of children’s activities on Third Avenue South between City Hall and the Old Courthouse.
+In addition to a juried arts and crafts show, the festival offers a special area of children’s activities on Third Avenue South between City Hall and the Old Courthouse.

-Three food areas offer a tasty variety of everything from roast corn on the cob and stuffed baked potatoes, Polish sausage, Greek gyros, and Asian and Mexican cuisines.
-Southern fare includes barbeque, burgers and hot dogs, smoked turkey legs, funnel cakes, kettle corn and more.
+No street festival is complete without food, and more than 20 food vendors will offer a tasty variety of everything from roasted corn on the cob and stuffed baked potatoes to fish tacos, Greek gyros, and Asian and Mexican cuisines.
+Don’t forget the Southern fare!
+Barbecue, burgers and hot dogs, funnel cakes, kettle corn and more will be available.